Sjors/nado-book/README.md

 The paperback uses PDF, the Kindle version uses epub.

+To produce grayscale image for the paperback, you need [Potrace](http://potrace.sourceforge.net).
+This is skipped automatically if we can't find it.
+You might also need [Inkscape](https://inkscape.org).

 ## Preview

 Use Apple Books, [Kindle Previewer](https://kdp.amazon.com/en_US/help/topic/G202131170), etc to view the epub.